LinkUpFL/Near-Protocol-Chainlink/README.md

 - Create an AccessControl contract that Flags makes cross-contract calls to.
 (DONE)
 - Create a Consumer contract that matches the one used in Flags tests (FlagsTestHelper).
 (DONE)
 - Create a FluxTestHelper contract that matches the one used in ACA tests (FluxTestHelper).
 (DONE)
+- Create a SimpleReadAccessController contract that matches the one used in EAC tests (SimpleReadAccessController).
+- Create a MockV3Aggregator contract that matches the one used in EAC tests (MockV3Aggregator).
 - Port the rest of Flux Aggregator tests (DONE)
 - Port the rest of Flags tests (DONE 30/30 PASSING)
-- Port the rest of AccessControlledAggregator tests (IN PROGRESS 50%)
+- Port the rest of AccessControlledAggregator tests (DONE 12/16 PASSING)
 - Port the rest of EACAggregator tests (IN PROGRESS 80%)
 - Fix bugs in suite of tests (IN PROGRESS)
 - Implement transfer_and_call functionality into Fungible token standard, fix breaking changes.
 (IN PROGRESS)